dylanerichards/tic-tac-toe/README.md

 Clone the repository and change into the project's directory.

-Here's a video of me running through the usage process:

 [Video of me running through the usage process](https://www.dropbox.com/s/dmhcto0vx6eihkm/tic-tac-toe-walkthrough.mp4?dl=0)

 Run `ruby tic_tac_toe.rb`.